History of the Britannia Inn

-The Britannia Inn on the corner of Lime Walk and London Road was built as a coaching inn around the time that the new London Road was cut through the fields of Headington in the 1770s, making Headington's former coaching inn, Titup Hall on the Old London Road, quite redundant.
+The Britannia Inn on the corner of Lime Walk and London Road was built around the time that the new London Road was cut through the fields of Headington in the 1770s (making Headington’s former coaching inn, Titup Hall on the Old London Road, quite redundant).

-The inn is shown on Davis’s 1793–4 map of Headington, when it still had its original name of the White House.
-By the time of the Headington Enclosure Award of 1805, the inn had been christened with its present name: in that Award, Osler Road is described as "one other public Carriage Road and Driftway … branching out of the said new Turnpike Road near to a certain public House called the Britannia".
-It is shown as the Britannia Inn on Bryant's 1824 map.
+The inn is shown on Davis’s 1793–4 map of Headington as the White House, but was the Britannia by 18o5.
+The Headington Enclosure Award of that year describes it as a mere pub in this description of Osler Road: “one other public Carriage Road and Driftway … branching out of the said new Turnpike Road near to a certain public House called the Britannia”.
+It is however shown as the Britannia Inn on Bryant’s 1824 map.

-Under that Enclosure Award, Plot 26, comprising the inn and its field for stabling the coach horses, was awarded to William Mott: the land then measured 8 acres 3 roods and 14 perches.
+Under the 1805 Enclosure Award, the inn together with its field for stabling the coach horses (Plot 26) was awarded to William Mott.
+Its land then measured 8 acres 3 roods and 14 perches, and included the area now occupied by the top end of Lime Walk to the south, and the Mount Pleasant Hotel to the east.

-The diaries of Mary Latimer of Headington House that cover the years 1817–1824 give a good picture of the London coaches that then stopped at Headington.
-She mentions three: the Blenheim, the Angel, and the Star.
-Many friends broke a long journey by staying overnight at Headington House, which then conveniently had a lodge on the London Road overlooking the Britannia, including her brothers' young friends on their way to and from boarding school.
+The diaries of Mary Latimer of Headington House that cover the years 1817–1824 give a good picture of the London coaches stopping at Headington, and she mentions three: the Blenheim, the Angel, and the Star.
+Many friends of her family broke a long journey by staying overnight at Headington House, which then conveniently had a lodge on the London Road overlooking the Britannia, including her brothers’ young companions on their way to and from boarding school.

 Horses were evidently changed at the Britannia, because on 18 December 1817 Mary writes: "Mrs Cooper and Miss Ricketts from Charlton took a luncheon, on their road to London, but only remained while the Coach horses were changed."
 The other passengers would doubtless have taken their luncheon at the Britannia itself.

-It is evident from the diaries that the Star Coach, which travelled via the Britannia to Cornmarket from London, was used by the Headington gentry for short trips to and from central Oxford.
+It is evident from Mary Latimer’s diaries that the Star Coach, which travelled from London to Cornmarket via the Britannia, was also used by the Headington gentry for short trips to and from central Oxford.

 The Britannia coaches also feature extensively in the later diaries of 1830–1836 written by Mary's mother Eliza.
 She mentions nine coaches that picked up and dropped off passengers in Headington (presumably at the Britannia): there were the Blenheim and the Star as before, plus the Champion, Union, Regulator, King William, Alert, Wonder, and a very fast coach called the Age.
 There is an interesting vignette of Eliza Latimer's husband Edward waiting in vain at the Britannia on 6 September 1831: "Mr L intended setting off for London & Dover by the King William Coach, but owing to the approaching Coronation the coaches were all full, and after waiting till past one he set off in his gig with the coachman for Wycomb, from whence he proceeded in a chaise to London."